raymond1/Document-Compiling-CMS/README.md

 ## "compile" directive
 Note: MAGIC is probably not working right now.

-Overview:
-This feature requires multiple files in order to be specified.
-The way to understand this feature is to understand the underlying use case it was meant to solve.
-The idea is that there are many websites that contain repeating sections containing parts within them that are different.
+There are many websites that contain multiple pages that are the same, except for the content in a certain number of limited places.

 Consider, for example, the following two pages of a fictitious website:
 Page 1: